 - Codex – Under the Library Overhang

-Sidewalk Chalk can we used but must be preapproved with Facilities.
+Sidewalk Chalk can be used but must be preapproved by Facilities.

 Please provide the below information:

 Chalk must be non-staining and water soluble.
 (Non-oil based chalks)

 Event Patron is required to provide the budget information needed and agree that they will pay for any and all costs associated with the immediate pressure washing of the chalk post-event.

 The Event Patron is not allowed to clean-up or direct the clean-up of the chalk by others.